If you’re planning to stay in Singapore over CNY, here are nearby getaways to spend the long holidays instead!

 Read more: 7-Day Cebu Itinerary — The Perfect Mix of Adventures in Moalboal, Oslob and Bohol

 9) Phuket, Thailand

 Probably one of the most popular getaways from Singapore, Phuket is more than an opportunity for a glorious tan.
-Spice up your long weekend with activities from island-hopping to exploring caves at wallet-friendly prices!
+Spice up your long holiday with activities from island-hopping to exploring caves at wallet-friendly prices!

 Famous for its feature in Leo DiCaprio’s “The Beach“, the Phi Phi islands are a classic must-visit when in Phuket.
 Cross the Andaman Sea on the Phi Phi Island Tour and spend your day swimming in clear, turquoise waters.